openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #.
 Under **Response Score**, for each criterion, select the option that you
    want.

-For more information, see :ref:`PA Learner Training Assessments`.
+For more information, see :ref:`PA Learner Training Step`.

 ============================